 When at the net players must be careful not to step into the kitchen area when hitting a volley shot as this is an illegal move.
 Also, players must not volley a shot from a return of service.

 Why not find out what is pickleball for yourself by having a go?
 Pickleball is such a rapidly growing sport in the UK, it is more than likely you will have a club near you.
-There are various websites that lists the clubs in the UK, but I have found the following to be the most extensive: www.pickleballportal.com
+There are various websites that lists the clubs in the UK, but I have found the England Pickleball Association to be the most extensive with a great list of events.

-Having said that, surprisingly, it does not have my local club (The Surrey Wassps) listed, so the list may not be completely up to date.
+You are welcome to visit my local club (The Surrey Wassps).
 For those of you in Surrey, The Wassps play at Fullbrook school, New Haw, Surrey.
 Take a look at the Surrey Wassps Facebook page for more info.

 Pickleball has taken the US by storm and is about to do the same in the UK.
 There is no better time to get involved in this exciting and fast paced racket sport.